mdsol/FastAndFaster/README.md

+# Deprecated

+This repository has been superseded by the original author's [fork](https://github.com/duongntbk/FastAndFaster).

 # A quicker way to initialize objects and call methods

 The reflection API is the default way to dynamically initialize objects and call their methods at runtime.
 However, it is quite a bit slower than the equivalent static code.
 The goal of this library is to speed up such processes by utilizing dynamic code generation.
 It is inspired by the [FastMember](https://github.com/mgravell/fast-member) library.